rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### Bonus-LAB: A quick look at [TAS (Tanzu Application Service)](https://cloud.vmware.com/tanzu-application-service)

-- Tanzu Application Service for K8s is a Platform as a Service that builds and manages secure container images while taking advantage of the power afforded by Kubernetes' orchestration of contaimers.
+- Tanzu Application Service for K8s is a Platform as a Service that builds and manages secure container images while taking advantage of the power afforded by Kubernetes' orchestration of containers.
 - Developers love TAS because there are no IP addresses, no complex YAML files, no need to understand load balancing, routing, SSL certificates, or specifics of any given Public IaaS.
 TAS is all about getting from source code to production via a simple `cf push`.
 - Operators love TAS because it is self-monitoring and self-healing.
 Through TAS, Ops can enforce policies, carry out updates/upgrades of O/S and middleware layers, add database and other services to the developer's marketplace, expand the environment horizontally and vertically, while maintaining high-availability.
 - TAS effectively simplifies and streamlines developer and operator tasks, enabling productivity, while enforcing security best practices and development techniques that deliver significant gains in speed to market.